 In 1994, a Mrs. Ward, living in Ontario, Canada, wrote that she was seeking information on the possible whereabouts of Alfred Hook's medals.
 In the course of several years of research on the Hook family she had found through a military researcher service that her great-grandfather, Newson Hook, had served in the 58th Foot and that his brothers, Robert and Alfred Hook, had both served in the 13th Light Dragoons, the former dying at Hounslow Barracks at the age of 27 in 1852.

-His brother Robert (also born in Holy Trinity Parish at Clapham, London) on the 14th of December 1823) and the first son of James Hook, a bricklayer, and his wife, Mary-Anne, (nee Newson) had enlisted into the 13th L.D. on the 30th of October 1843 at the age of 18 and with the regimental number of 1187.
+His brother Robert (also born in Holy Trinity Parish at Clapham, London) on the 14th of December 1823, the first son of James Hook, a bricklayer, and his wife, Mary-Anne (nee Newson) had enlisted into the 13th L.D. on the 30th of October 1843 at the age of 18.
+His regimental number was 1187.
 His trade was also that of a groom.
 Promoted to Cpl. on the 31st of January 1852, he died (the cause of death being "Hoemoplysis.
-Certified.") at Hounslow on the 17th of August 1852.
-His "credits" of £1/3/4èd. were handed over to his brother, Alfred Hook, 13th Light Dragoons.
+Certified.")
+[PB: "Haemoptysis"? i.e. coughing up blood caused by e.g. tuberculosis, chronic bronchitis etc] at Hounslow on the 17th of August 1852.
+His "credits" of £1/3/4d. were handed over to his brother, Alfred Hook, 13th Light Dragoons.
 He was buried in the churchyard of St. Leonard's at Heston on the 20th of August 1852 at the age of 27 years.
 (See copy of his death certificate in the 13th Hussar file.)

-Their parents, James Hook, a bricklayer, died in 1849 of "T.B." and his wife, Mary Ann (nee Newson) re-marrying a the following year.
+Their father, James Hook, a bricklayer, died in 1849 of "T.B.".
+Their mother, Mary Ann (nee Newson), remarried the following year.